chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 If you are doing this in an instructor-led workshop, your instructor may provide a URL to a copy that they have made of our Codeless Project.

-If you are doing this on your own (i.e. self-study), feel free to use our standard [Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/).
+If you are doing this on your own (i.e., self-study), feel free to use our standard [Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/).

 Fork a copy of the Codeless Project into your GitHub acccount: